Windz-GameDev/Data-Analytics-Lab-4---Analyzing-BRFSS-Data-Assignment/README.md

 Intro:

 This is my lab 4 assignment for the CAP4784 Introduction to Data Analytics Class at UNF.
+Overall, this lab was a very enjoyable challenge and helped me learn to use the NumPy Python library.
+I hope this project in the future will aid others in their NumPy and Data Analysis journey.
+If anyone has any questions or concerns, please let me know!
+I am always eager to learn and assist others.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Project Description:

-In this program, I analyzed BRFSS weight vs. height data from a CSV file.
+In this program, we analyzed BRFSS weight vs. height data from a CSV file.
 The data has five attributes: age, current_weight (lbs), weight_a_year_ago (lbs), height (inches), and gender, where gender == 1 represents male and 2 represents female.
-It also serves as an example of how to perform data analysis using NumPy in Python.
+We also dived into Data Analysis with NumPy, converting data from a CSV into a NumPy array, and use that NumPy array to calculate things like mean, median, standard deviation, and interquartile range for a column.
+We also splice, and concatenate two dimensional arrays.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------